Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 Everything is locked down now and you cannot even get to the Key Vault secrets through the Azure portal.
 In the Key Vault Networking blade you can add the public IP of your client if you need to view or update the secrets.

-## 3. Create network integrated Web App
+## 3. Create Network Integrated Web App

 Now we get to creating the actual Web App.
 To use vNet Integration we need at least the Standard SKU.
 The vNet Integration feature allow **outbound** traffic to flow directly into the vNet.
 By default only local IP traffic defined in [RFC-1918](https://tools.ietf.org/html/rfc1918#section-3) is routed to the vNet and this is what we need since we are using private endpoint.
 But to resolve the private endpoint IP from the Private DNS Zones we need to get to Azure internal DNS, which is not in RFC-1918.
 Therefore the two settings for `WEBSITE_DNS_SERVER` and `WEBSITE_VNET_ROUTE_ALL` are needed.
 The latter can also be used if you want to route internet traffic through your vNet e.g. through a Managed NAT or a Firewall: